 6. Check if you need to include other data in the business records

-If you change the business structure to one with legal personality, such as bv or nv, you must draw up articles of association.
-You bring them with you to the notary who will draw up the statutes in a notarial deed and handles registration at KVK and the Tax Administration.
+If you change the business structure to one with a legal personality, such as bv or nv, you must draw up articles of association.
+You bring them with you to the notary who will draw up the statutes in a notarial deed and handles the registration at KVK and the Tax Administration.

 7. Decide if you transfer business assets